technurture/shift/chrome-extension/README.md

 ## Usage

 1. Navigate to any website
-2. Click the MailSift extension icon
+2. Click the MilkTheLink extension icon
 3. Click "Extract Emails from This Page"
 4. View, copy, or save the extracted emails

-Alternatively, right-click on any page and select "Extract emails with MailSift".
+Alternatively, right-click on any page and select "Extract emails with MilkTheLink".

 ## Permissions Explained